WICG/explicit-javascript-compile-hints-file-based/README.md

 Knowing which JavaScript functions to parse & compile during the initial script compilation can speed up web page loading.

 When processing a script we are loading from the network, we have a choice for each function; either we parse and compile it right away ("eagerly"), or we don't.
-If the function is later called and it was not compiled yet, we need to parse and compile it at that moment - and that always happens in the main thread.
+If the function is later called and it was not compiled yet, we need to parse and compile it at that moment.
+At that point, the main thread cannot proceed until the funcion is compiled.

 If a JavaScript function ends up being called during page load, doing the parsing & compile work upfront is beneficial, because:
 - During the initial parsing, we anyway need to do at least a lightweight parse to find the function end.
 In JavaScript, finding the function end requires parsing the full syntax (there are no shortcuts where we could count the curly braces - the grammar is too complex for them to work).
 Doing the lightweight parsing and after that the actual parsing is duplicate work.